Welcome to PayPal!

 - For transactions that total less than INR 17500 (or the foreign currency threshold in the table below), confirmation that can be viewed online and includes the delivery address showing at least city/state or postal code, delivery date, and the identity of the shipping company you used.

 - For transactions that total INR 17500 (or the foreign currency threshold in the table below) or more, you must provide signature confirmation of delivery.
+If the transaction is in a currency not listed in the table, then signature confirmation is required when the payment exceeds the equivalent of $750 USD at the PayPal exchange rate that applies at the time the transaction is processed.

 Signature confirmation thresholds